Air Canada flies to over 200 destinations across the world. But Americans think Air Canada only flies to Canada.

-Our team at ISL created The Poutinerie, a popup restaurant in the heart of Denver that only served Canada's favorite comfort food — poutine.
+We anchored each campaign around The Poutinerie, a popup restaurant that landed in the heart of each city that only served Canada's favorite comfort food — poutine.

 With flavors designed for each route, visitors got a taste for Air Canada's far-flung destinations while experiencing the soul of the brand in a real-life, physical space.